MarileeZ/MarileeZ/README.md

-- 👋 Hi, I’m @MarileeZ
+- 👋 Hi, I’m Marilee!
+I'm currently a student at University of Oregon.
 - 👀 I’m interested in ethics in AI, especially surrounding natural language processing.
 - 🌱 I’m currently learning Java and Kotlin.
 - 💞️ I’m looking to collaborate on initiatives supporting marginalized groups.